Guide to Plagiarism, Research and Referencing

 (http://www.veterinarypartner.com/Content.plx?P=PRINT&A=3215)

-After surgery, it is a good idea to elicit a withdraw reflex, which makes the dog aware of the feet (Veterinary Partner, 2011).
+After surgery, it is a good idea to elicit a withdrawal reflex, which makes the dog aware of the feet (Veterinary Partner 2011).

 No date

-After surgery, it is a good idea to elicit a withdraw reflex, which makes the dog aware of the feet (Veterinary Partner, n.d.).
+After surgery, it is a good idea to elicit a withdrawal reflex, which makes the dog aware of the feet (Veterinary Partner n.d.).